Is Dubai A Country?

-So I had a conversation with an American dude the other day, and he had never heard of the United Arab Emirates (UAE), he though Dubai was he capital of Saudi Arabia and he through their nationality was Muslim.
+UPDATE JANUARY 2024.
+So I had a conversation with an American friend the other day, and he had never heard of the United Arab Emirates (UAE), he thought Dubai was the capital of Saudi Arabia and he thought their nationality was Muslim.
+Yup, really!
 Where do I start?!
-I tried to tell him the actual story but it got a bit long winded.
-The UAE is a bit of a tourist destination these days, and with so many people taking holidays to Dubai I thought the confusion would be over, but clearly not!
-So let me put things straight:
+I tried to tell him the actual story but it got a bit long-winded.
+The UAE is a big tourist destination these days, and with so many people taking holidays to Dubai I thought the confusion would be over, but clearly not!
+So is Dubai a country or not?
+Is it one of the 197 countries in the world?
+Nope.
+Let me put things straight:

 What is the UAE:

 The UAE is an abbreviation of the United Arab Emirates.
 The UAE is a country, consisting of seven smaller ‘Emirates’ which are similar to states.
 Dubai and Abu Dhabi are 2 of those 7 states.